SailudevikaMatta/SailudevikaMatta/README.md

 ## 🙋‍♀️ About Me

-- 🔹 Final-year Computer Science studdent specializing in CyberSecurity.
+- 🔹 Final-year Computer Science student specializing in CyberSecurity.
 - 🔹 Passionate about  NetworkSecurity, CyberSecurity and MachineLearning applications in the world of CyberSecurity.
 - 🔹 Working with **Python**, **HTML**, **CSS**, **JavaScript**.
 - 🔹 Actively developing projects to enhance my portfolio and job readiness.